amitgoldGH/devopsexperts/part2/readme.md

-# Flask App with Docker & Kubernetes
+# Flask App with Docker & Kubernetes (Part 2 of the course project)

 This is a simple Flask web application that demonstrates how to use environment variables through Kubernetes ConfigMaps and Secrets.
 It includes health endpoints for liveness and readiness probes.